pranaykargam/Dev-Tinder-web-Frontend/README.md

 - make the Email dynamic by passing more params to the run fuction.
 - make the Email dynamic by passing more params to the run fuction.
-- make the Email dynamic by passing more params to the run fuction.